ishan-saha/IPReverser/README.md

  - run the main.py
  - check the domains.xlsx for results

- ### Note: this might take time as the Ypugetsignal api takes time
+ ### Note: this might take time as the Yougetsignal api takes time
  ```